-Grade-Level Retentionby English Language Learner Status
+Grade-Level Retention by English Language Learner Status

 Texas students with limited English proficiency learn English at the same time they learn reading and other language arts skills.
-Depending on grade level and program availability, most students identified as English language learners (ELLs) are enrolled in bilingual or English as a second language (ESL) programs (Texas Education Code [TEC] §29.053, 2015).
+Depending on grade level and program availability, most students identified as English language learners (ELLs) are enrolled in bilingual or English as a second language (ESL) programs (Texas Education Code [TEC] §29.053, 2016).
 ELLs participating in special education receive bilingual or ESL services as part of their special education programs.
-Although parents can request that a child not receive special language services, in 2013-14, more than 94 percent of all ELLs in the elementary grades participated in bilingual or ESL programs.
+Although parents can request that a child not receive special language services, in 2014-15, almost 95 percent of all ELLs in the elementary grades participated in bilingual or ESL programs.